 You’re in for a real treat.
 A National Park ranger comes aboard to share expert insight.
 Have your binoculars handy—South Marble Island is a birder’s slice of heaven.
 Puffins scoot through the water.
 Guillemots and gulls chatter up the airwaves.
 The snoozing sea lions don’t seem to mind.
 More thrills and chills await as you cruise to the far end of John Hopkins Inlet or Tarr Inlet where glaciers calve into the water.
 Backed by knife-edged peaks, bears forage along the shoreline of Tidal Inlet.
 Mountain goats too.
 Back at Bartlett Cove, if time and daylight allow, take a forest hike around the park’s HQ, and say farewell to your ranger.

-Humpbacks beeline it here each season to feed on krill, zooplankton, and herring.
+You’ll enjoy humpback whales and pods who feed here seasonally on krill, zooplankton, and herring.
 Watch for whales feasting in these abundant glacial waters.
 Hang out and enjoy the show.
 Based on wind and weather, your expedition team has the lineup of adventures all mapped out.
 Cruise past Five Fingers Lighthouse, Alaska’s oldest light station, and The Brothers Islands, where sea lions nap on rocky nobs.
 Somewhere nearby, carrot-billed black oystercatchers are saying hello.
 Tonight, toast another big day in Alaska.
+(BLD)

 Endicott Arm / Dawes Glacier